ptbrown1729/exact_diag/README.md

-Exact diagonalization for Fermi-Hubbard and spin models
+Code for performing exact diagonalization for Fermi-Hubbard and spin models (Heisenberg, Ising, Rydberg Ising, etc.).